DIY Inground Pools: Costs, Types, and Problems to Consider

 Swimming pools can be tricky though, and mistakes can be costly.
 So, how will you know if a DIY inground pool is a good idea or if you’ve undertaken too much?

-At River Pools, we’ve been manufacturing and installing inground fiberglass pools for years, and we know the ins and outs of pool installation.
+Our area of expertise is on fiberglass pools.
 However, our main goal is to educate you on all things swimming pools, and if you’re interested in a DIY inground pool, we want to make sure that you have all of the facts before taking that first step.

 In this article, we’ll break down the basics of how to DIY the different types of inground pools, the things you’ll need, and the costs, problems, and challenges you may face along the way.